scilus/tractoflow_documentation/source/pipeline/steps.rst

 Tractography
 ------------
 The particle filter tractography is performed.
-Two types of seeding is available: WM-GM interface or WM mask.
+Two types of seeding are available: WM-GM interface or WM mask.